Azure/kdebug/README.md

 kdebug is a command line utility that helps troubleshoot a running Kubernetes cluster and apps in it.

-By running a set of predefined checkers, it gives diagnostics information and guides you to next steps.
+By running a set of predefined checks, it gives diagnostics information and guides you to next steps.

-## Checkers
+## Checks

-Currently kdebug supports following checkers:
+Currently kdebug supports following checks:

 * Disk usage: Check disk usage and identity top large files.
 * DNS: Check cluster DNS.